Shravan-Sulikeri/sound-swipe-app/server/README.md

 - Deezer API is used for song previews and cover art
 - Groq LLM is used for intelligent song recommendations
 - CORS is enabled for frontend communication
-- If on Mac and you run into trouble with port 5000, to fix it, you need to turn off AirPlay Receiver.
-This can be done by unchecking AirPlay Receiver in the General section of System Preferences.

 ## Troubleshooting